anon-blue/anon.blue/README.txt

-uganda weleeertto uganda welcome to uganda welcome to uganda welcome to uganda w elcome to uganda welcome to uganda welcome to uganda welcome to uganda welcome t o uganda welcome to uganda welcome to uganda welcome to uganda welcome to uganda welcome to uganda welcome to uganda welcome to uganda welcome to uganda welcome to uganda welcome to uganda welcome to uganda welcome to uganda welcome to ugan da welcome to uganda welcome to uganda welcome to uganda welcome to uganda welco me to uganda welcome to uganda welcome to uganda welcome to uganda welcome to ug anda welcome to uganda welcome to uganda welcome to uganda welcome to uganda wel come to uganda welcome to uganda welcome to uganka welcome to uganda welcome to uganda welcome to uganda welcome to uganda welcome to uganda welcome to uganda w elcome to uganda welcome to uganda welcome to uganda welcome to uganda welcome t o uganda welcome to uganda welcome to uganda welcome to uganda welcome to uganda
+uganda weleeertto uganda welcome to uganda welcome to uganda welcome to uganda w elcome to uganda welcome to uganda welcome to uganda welcome to uganda welcome t o uganda welcome to uganda welcome to uganda welcome to uganda welcome to uganda welcome to uganda welcome to uganda welcome to uganda welc

+                        o uganda welcome to uganka welcome to uganda welcome to uganda welcome to uganda welcome to uganda welcome to uganda welcome to uganda w elcome to uganda welcome to uganda welcome to uganda welcome to uganda welcome t o uganda welcome to uganda welcome to uganda welcome to uganda welcome to uganda